Big Nate: On a Roll: Reception

-The book has received positive acclaim.
 School Library Journal praised the book that the main character Nate "delivers what fans come to expect", and Kirkus Reviews called the book the "slickest of the series".
 As of September 2020, 95% of google users liked the book.
-The book website Goodreads.com rated it a 4.4/5.
-The online bookstore Barnes & Noble rated it 4.2/5.
 A critic from Common Sense Media said that it was "sure to entice reluctant readers with its funny blend of misadventures and comic-style art."